trungle15/ReuseU/sprints/sprint-reviews/sprint-1-review.md

 What progress have you made that is not visible to a common user?

-On the developers' side, we have really fine tuned our own understanding of the inputs and outputs of our website's behavior
+On the developers' side, we have really fine tuned our own understanding of the inputs and outputs of our website's behavior.
+More specifically, we as designers and developers have gained a much better understanding of how our website functions, how its webpages are connected to each other and to the clicklable buttons on each page that the user may interact with.
+We also have clearly outlined a variety of potential use cases that allowed us to fine grain specific flows that users with different use-intentions can follow.
+This was especially helpful for our progress as it's a more isolated and focused way to view our website and its functionalty.